FZJ-JSC/JUBE/docs/advanced.rst

 .. highlight:: bash
    :linenothreshold: 5

-This tutorial will show more detailed functions and tools of *JUBE*.
+This tutorial will show you more detailed functions and tools of *JUBE*.
 If you want a basic overview you should read the general :doc:`tutorial` first.

-.. index:: schema validation, validation
+.. index:: schema validation, validation, dtd

 Schema validation
 ~~~~~~~~~~~~~~~~~
 To validate your input files you can use DTD or schema validation.
 You will find ``jube.dtd`` and
 ``jube.xsd`` inside the ``schema`` folder.
 You had to add these schema information to your input files
-which you want to be validated.
+which you want to validate.

 DTD usage: